 Get your competitor’s keywords and backlinks

 These services allow you to track different competitors’ backlinks, keywords, and Ads.
 They show you a lot of valuable competitive data.
-The following online tools are probably some of my favorite as they help me get the competitive data that I am interested about 😉
+The following online tools are probably some of my favorites as they help me get the competitive data that I am interested in 😉

 Get details on your competitor’s mentions

-These services are awesome and they can be time wasters.
+These services are fantastic and they can be time wasters.
 Be careful.
-The following services allow you to track mentions of your competitor’s keywords, websites, social media accounts, etc… Of course you SHOULD use them to track mentions of your own website and social media accounts too.
+The following services allow you to track mentions of your competitor’s keywords, websites, social media accounts, etc… Of course, you SHOULD use them to track mentions of your own website and social media accounts too.

-It is worth to mention that most of the companies above offer their services for free or have a free trial version you can try before you are ready to invest money on their tool.
-These are definitely good tools to use when building your site, your links, Ads, etc… It gives you a good picture on what your competitor’s are using and doing.
+It is worth to mention that most of the companies above offer their services for free or have a free trial version you can try before you are ready to invest money in their tool.
+These are definitely useful tools to use when building your site, your links, Ads, etc… It gives you a good picture of what your competitors are using and doing.
 If you are not ready to invest your time and money on these tools, it is OK, you can still get most of the information these tools provide for free.
-However, the time commitment to get this information without these tools is huge.
+However, the time commitment to get this information without these tools is enormous.
 Please consider that when you make your decision on whether or not you should use these tools.

 Tell Us What You Think

 Do you have any feedback or insights about using any of the tools above?
-Do you know of any other tools that can give you the same type of details and valuable information? please share it with everyone by posting the information on the comment’s section below.
+Do you know of any other tools that can give you the same type of details and valuable information?
+Please share it with everyone by posting the information in the comment’s section below.